Nissan's Ghosn claims innocence in first appearance since November arrest | MarketScreener

 On Dec.
 31, the Tokyo District Court granted prosecutors' request to extend Ghosn's detention by 10 days until Jan.
 11.

-Nissan, which has ousted Ghosn from its board, has said a whistleblower investigation also uncovered personal use of company funds and other misconduct.

-(Reporting by Kiyoshi Takenaka and Tim Kelly; Additional reporting by Mari Saito, Maki Shiraki and Naomi Tajitsu; Writing by Ritsuko Ando; Editing by Himani Sarkar and Christopher Cushing)
+(Reporting by Kiyoshi Takenaka and Tim Kelly; Additional reporting by Elaine Lies, Maki Shiraki, Mari Saito and Naomi Tajitsu; Writing by Ritsuko Ando; Editing by Himani Sarkar and Christopher Cushing)

 By Kiyoshi Takenaka and Tim Kelly